What Is PTSD?

 - Spinal cord injuries

-What are the Warning Signs of PTSD?
+What Are Signs and Symptoms of PTSD?

 According to a study published by the Journal of Nervous and Mental Disease, 39.2% of motor vehicle accident survivors develop PTSD.
 In some cases, PTSD may not show up for months or years after a traumatic experience.
 PTSD symptoms are grouped into four categories: intrusive memories, avoidance, negative outlook and mood, and hyperarousal.
 Below, we explore each symptom in-depth: